pydantic/pydantic/docs/concepts/serialization.md

 #### `SerializeAsAny` annotation:

-If you want to preserve the old duck-typing serialization behavior, this can be done using the `SerializeAsAny` annotation on a type:
+If you want duck-typing serialization behavior, this can be done using the `SerializeAsAny` annotation on a type:

 ```py
 from pydantic import BaseModel, SerializeAsAny